Amateur Photographer verdict

 There are a number of different filters and effects available in photo and playback modes, including 7 film effects (as seen on the Xiaomi 13 and 13 Pro), with KC64, V-250, H-400, KP160, FC400, C-50D, KG200.
 We’re guessing that some of these are meant to represent Kodachrome, Velvia, Fujicolor, and Kodak Gold.

-In playback you’ll find the usual editing options, but you’ll also find a number of AI options including Art framing, Erase, Sky (sky replacement), Sticker, and Frame.
-The erase feature is like Google’s Magic Eraser, but on first try doesn’t seem as quick or refined, and when you first select one of these options, you can end up waiting 10 seconds plus whilst the phone says “Just a sec”.
+In playback you’ll find the usual editing options, and also a number of AI options including Art framing, Erase, Sky (sky replacement), Sticker, and Frame.
+The erase feature is like Google’s Magic Eraser, but on first try doesn’t seem as quick or refined.
+When you first select one of these options, you can be waiting for 10 seconds plus whilst the phone says “Just a sec”.

 In long exposure there are a number of different modes including Moving crowd, Neon trails, Oil painting (waterfalls), Light painting, Starry sky, and Star trails.
 For most of these modes you can start the exposure and then end it when you’ve shot for the required time.